wisdom2608/Learn-Terraform/Terraform-Workspaces/deployment/README.md

 # TERRAFORM WORKSPACES
-When you have different tfvars file(e.g `dev.tfvars`, `staging.tfvars`, and `prod.tfvars`) and decide to pass one of the tfvars files to your CLI
+When you have different tfvars file(e.g `dev.tfvars`, `staging.tfvars`, and `prod.tfvars`) you can decide to pass one of the tfvars files to your CLI

 If you want to create resources in the dev environment, the cmd is